Jamar Martin

-Jamar Martin (born April 12, 1980) is an American former professional football fullback in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, and New York Jets.
-He played college football at Ohio State University.
+Jamar Martin (born April 12, 1980) is an American former professional football player who was a fullback in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, and New York Jets.
+He played college football for the Ohio State Buckeyes.

 Early life

 Martin attended McKinley High School, where he was a two-way player.
 As a senior, he started at fullback and outside linebacker, tallying 59 carries for 368 yards (6.2-yard avg), 5 touchdowns, 59 tackles and 5 sacks.
 He also helped his team achieve a 14-0 record and the Ohio Big School State Championship.

 College career

 Martin accepted a football scholarship from Ohio State University, where he became a dominant blocker at fullback.
 He started 6 games as a sophomore, blocking for Michael Wiley.
 Against the University of Michigan, he had a career-high 35 rushing yards, that included a 21-yard run and a one-yard touchdown.

 As a junior, he was the regular starter at fullback, blocking for Derek Combs and helping the team post 2,199 rushing yards.
 As a senior, he was a team co-captain, blocking for Jonathan Wells, while registering 22 carries for 86 yards, 13 receptions for 120 yards and 2 touchdowns.

 He finished his career with 61 carries for 226 yards (4.0 avg) and 4 rushing touchdowns in 47 games (29 starts).
 He also had 22 receptions for 211 yards (9.6 avg) and 2 receiving touchdowns.